 Orange County is no longer an LA County bedroom community.
 High-density condos overtake suburban detached homes as the dominant housing type.

 I recently noted that The FHA loan limit dooms McMansions in California.
 The FHA loan limit creates a down payment barrier that first-time homebuyers simply can’t overcome.
-The down payment barrier forces residents to take one of three actions: (1) they move inland to find an affordable single-family home, (2) they substitute to a smaller attached home near work, or (3) they rent.
+The down payment barrier forces residents to take one of three actions: (1) they move inland to find affordable single family homes, (2) they substitute to a smaller attached home near work, or (3) they rent.

 For most OC residents, moving inland to find affordable housing means leaving Orange County entirely.
 Those who continue working here endure crushing commutes.

 So far, the Millennial generation opts to rent.
 Burdened by excessive student loan debt, restrained by low-paying jobs and poor wage growth, and drained by high rents, Millennials fail to save for down payments, sidelining them for the foreseeable future.
 Most rent out of necessity rather than desire, but now with rising mortgage rates and rising prices, ownership is beyond reach.
 Many become part of an underclass of transitory renters serving the landed gentry who already own property in Orange County.

 Those who want to remain in Orange County must accept a smaller attached home because there are simply no detached homes available for buyers with less than 20% down.
 Further, this is not likely to change.
 Residents of Manhattan Island gave up long ago on the dream of owning one of the single family homes for sale in the area..
 In Southern California, we clung to this ideal longer than it was practicable, and now it’s time to leave this dream behind.